+Perhaps one of the most common type of video on YouTube is how-to videos.
 Consider YouTube a visual search engine that helps consumers understand how to best utilize a product.
 The platform is just as much an educational resource as it is an entertainment resource.
 To make the most effective types of how-to videos, you first have to understand the problems that your consumer is facing.

 Is your product particularly difficult to use or understand?
 Or maybe there are multiple steps involved in properly assembling or setting up your items that require a how-to video to provide clarity.
 For example, Dyson may have a different how-to video for each version of their vacuum or explaining how to switch out the different components in the vacuum.

 Remember that your goal with how-to videos is to help generate buzz and awareness about your product.
 Although you may not directly drive sales by making an explainer video, you can use this type of video as a tool to capture the attention of new customers.